Ranking Martin Scorsese’s 25 Feature Films

 Cape Fear (1991 remake) | Kundun | Bringing Out the Dead | Shutters Island

-And then, there is “New York, New York: An abject failure as a movie but filled with those wonderful songs by Fred Ebb and John Kander, belted out with great style and in great voice by Miss Liza Minnelli.
-And, of course, that immortal closing number.
-Overall, I give it a C+.
+And then, there is “New York, New York” (1977): Rated as a failure on its original release, its reputation has grown over the years, and it is now regarded as one of Scorsese’s better films.
+It’s also filled with those beautiful songs by Fred Ebb and John Kander, belted out with great style and in great voice by Miss Liza Minnelli.
+And, of course, that immortal title song and closing number.
+Overall, I give it a B+

-And “Boxcar Bertha” (1972), which is as much Roger Corman as Scorsese but does have Barbara Hershey!
+And “Boxcar Bertha” (1972) is as much Roger Corman as Scorsese but does have Barbara Hershey!
 Let’s give it a C+.

 YearMy